-Gardening is a great hands-on spring activity that little ones tends to enjoy for a number of reasons.
-Gardening for kids can be a fund activity; kids are obsessed with soil, mud and all manner of growing things and they don’t care about getting their hands dirty.
+Gardening is a great hands-on spring activity that little ones tend to enjoy for a number of reasons.
+Gardening for kids can be a fun activity; kids are obsessed with soil, mud and all manner of growing things and they don’t care about getting their hands dirty.
 They just want to keep digging!

 Not only does gardening give parents an excellent opportunity to spend some truly quality time with their little ones but the activity itself actually gives kids a chance to develop a sense of responsibility and creativity as they care for their seedlings, and help their plants grow to maturity.

-Moreover, kids can learn how veggies grow and their importance as a source of vitamins and minerals, which may prompt them to grow their very own nutrition-rich vegetables (which kids usually find intimidating or “yucky”).
+This may prompt them to investigate and then grow their very own nutrition-rich vegetables and actually look forward to eating them (which kids usually find intimidating or “yucky”).

 Follow these simple steps when you start gardening with your kid:

 Plan before Planting – Keep your climate zone in mind as well as the season and also consider the right plants for your kind of soil.
-It is easy to check the soil’s php value and then plan your garden around plants that grow well in such soil.
+It is easy to check the soil’s Ph value with this handy kit from Amazon and then plan your garden around plants that grow well in such soil.

 This will also help you choose the right garden site as you’ll know what plants to grow in your region.